luco2018/Intel-HPC-Container/containers/lammps/README.md

 LAMMPS runs on single processors or in parallel using message-passing techniques with a spatial-decomposition of the simulation domain.
 The code is designed to be easy to modify or extend with new functionality.

-Below are the details of how to get and run LAMMPS container for best performance on Intel Xeon processor E5 family for single and cluster nodes.
+Below are the details of how to get and run LAMMPS container for best performance on Intel® Xeon® Gold family for single and cluster nodes.

 ***
 > PS: Note that the following prerequisites must be fulfilled before running the container: